Update May 24, 2026

 Second, tariffs.
 Between February and April 2026, the stock fell 16.8% from its 52-week high of HK$186.20 as US-China trade tensions resurfaced.
 The tariff selloff has compressed the entire China tech sector, regardless of individual fundamentals.

 Third, the AI investment timeline has no confirmed payoff date.
-Cloud capex is accelerating.
+Cloud capital spending is accelerating.
 Revenue is growing.
 But the inflection point where cloud margins recover is not yet visible in the reported numbers.
 The market prices what it can see.
 It discounts what it cannot.

 1. 01 Amazon reported near-zero consolidated earnings from 2012 to 2016 while building AWS.
-During that period, Amazon's stock rose from US$250 to US$750 — not because earnings improved, but because investors who understood the capex cycle recognized that AWS would eventually generate margins above 30%.
+During that period, Amazon's stock rose from US$250 to US$750, not because earnings improved, but because investors who understood the capital spending cycle recognised that AWS would eventually generate margins above 30%.
 Alibaba Cloud is following the same sequence.
-The revenue growth rate — 36% — is comparable to AWS at a similar stage.
+The revenue growth rate (36%) is comparable to AWS at a similar stage.
 The EBITA compression is the cost of building the infrastructure that produces those margins.
 The parallel is not a metaphor.
-It is a documented pattern: heavy capex depresses reported earnings for 3 to 5 years before the installed base generates recurring, high-margin revenue.
+It is a documented pattern: heavy capital spending depresses reported earnings for 3 to 5 years before the installed base generates recurring, high-margin revenue.

 2. 02 Net cash of approximately US$40 billion is not a static number.
 It is a policy statement.
 A company with US$40 billion in cash and US$12 billion in remaining buyback authorization is telling the market two things simultaneously: the balance sheet can absorb a multi-year investment cycle without dilution, and management believes the stock is underpriced at current levels.
 At 13% of market capitalization, the cash alone provides a floor that does not exist for most technology companies making comparable infrastructure bets.

-3. 03 Cloud Intelligence Group revenue of RMB 43.3 billion in a single quarter represents an annualized run rate above RMB 170 billion.
-For context, AWS generated US$62 billion in 2022 — roughly RMB 440 billion — at margins near 30%.
+3. 03 Cloud Intelligence Group revenue of RMB 43.3 billion in a single quarter means that, at that quarterly pace, annual revenue exceeds RMB 170 billion.
+For context, AWS generated US$62 billion in 2022 (roughly RMB 440 billion) at margins near 30%.
 Alibaba Cloud is at approximately 40% of that revenue scale in a market where AI adoption is accelerating, government policy explicitly supports domestic cloud infrastructure, and the competitive gap between Alibaba and its nearest Chinese rival (Huawei Cloud) is widening, not narrowing.
 The question is not whether Alibaba Cloud will be profitable.
 The question is when.

 The valuation framework here is comparative, not speculative.